 Social shares are a token that mean that people found your content useful, interesting, or worthy of sharing it with their social media followers.

 When done on the right platform and by the right audience, social shares, can bring you loads of traffic.

 A social share would also mean exposure to your readers’ audience which will help in your brand exposure which will again help in improving familiarity in the SERPs or ad campaigns.

 - Write articles that are useful and spark a conversation or interest.

 - Add a CTA for social shares or better yet,

-- Use lightweight social sharing buttons that float on the left side to increase chances of sharing (I use Social Snap for it).
-Read my detailed review of Socialpilot that has tons of other features to help you boost your social media game.
+- Use lightweight social sharing buttons that float on the left side to increase the chances of sharing (I use Social Snap for it).
+Read my detailed review of Socialpilot which has tons of other features to help you boost your social media game.